Osprey

 In flight, the osprey's long, narrow wings appear to have a crook with dark patches at the wrist.

-Where to watch:
+Where to Watch:

-Osprey feed on fish, so look for them along coastlines on Long Island, and on Adirondack lakes, rivers and wetlands.
+Osprey feed on fish, so look for them along coastlines on Long Island, and on Adirondack lakes, rivers, and wetlands.
 Osprey lay eggs in a large nest of sticks constructed at the top of a dead tree or on artificial nesting platforms or other structures.

-Listen for:
+What to Listen for:

 Slow whistled guard call - kyew kyew kyew